noxdafox/pebble/doc/index.rst

        When called, the *function* will be run in a separate process, a *Task* object will be returned to the caller.

+       Values returned by the decorated *function* will be sent back to the caller through a *Pipe*, therefore they must be serializable into a *Pickle* object.

        *callback* and *error_callback* must be callables.
        If *callback* is not None, it will be called once the task has ended with the task identifier and the *function* return values.
        If *error_callback* is defined, it will be called if the task has raised an exception, passing the task identifier and the raised exception.